 A Classic Pencil

-My love affair with hand-drawing has always been fickle.
+Hand-drawing has always been a fickle pursuit of mine.
 I go through long periods where I don't pick up a pencil much less attempt to draw anything, though oddly I'm always acutely aware of things worth drawing, going so far as to make mental notes, collecting photos and so on.
-Well, the love affair is back on.
+Well, it seems we’re back on good terms.

-My supply of pencils was dangerously low and hasn't been updated in a long time so this was the perfect opportunity to put a recently received gift card (a not-so-subtle hint, perhaps?) to good use at the local art shop so I decided to do a bit of research to refamiliarize myself with what's hot and what's not in the world of graphite pencils.
-It was pretty clear that Tombow was the way to go so I grabbed a couple dozen covering the entire line.
+My supply of pencils was dangerously low and hasn't been updated in a long time so this was the perfect opportunity to put a recently received gift card (a not-so-subtle hint, perhaps?) to good use at the local art shop so I decided to do a bit of research to familiarize myself with what's hot and what's not in the world of graphite pencils.
+It was clear that Tombow was a highly regarded brand along with Uni Hi-Uni.
+Since Tombow was the more readily available of the two I grabbed a couple dozen covering the entire line.

 The density seems accurate, if perhaps a tiny bit softer than what I'm used to.
 The core was centered and the shafts were straight, no ‘bananas’.
 So far I've used them on Canson vellum, Strathmore 500 hot-press 2- and 3-ply bristol, Arches 140# watercolor paper and even newsprint and I couldn't be happier.
 By far the best pencils I've used for photorealistic drawing.

 Such was my curiosity about the history of these Japanese babies I did some more poking around and have come to find out that the predecessor to the Mono Professional is the legendary Mono 100 (often claimed as the Gold Standard for artists and animators) which used to be distributed in the U.S. but has for some reason been discontinued.
 Apparently the outcry was so great Tombow rereleased the pencils back into the wilds of the U.S. under the name Mono Professional.
 Here's where it gets a little fuzzy.